-- The general rule is to prune your Pothos at least once a month in spring and summer to make them appear fuller.
-Remove deadheads, leggy stem, and tiny and spent leaves.
+- Prune your Pothos at least once a month in spring and summer to make them appear fuller.
+Remove the leggy stem and tiny spent leaves.

-- The vining Pothos variety requires 12 or more hours of indirect sunlight daily for optimal growth.
+- The vining Pothos requires 12 or more hours of bright indirect light daily for optimal growth.

-- Ensure a warm temperature between 70-75°F in the growing season to mimic its tropical habitat.
+- Ensure a warm temperature between 70-90°F in the growing season to mimic its tropical habitat.

-- To encourage root growth, use an all-purpose potting mix with peat moss, coir, perlite, and vermiculite.
+- Use an all-purpose potting mix with peat moss, coir, perlite, and vermiculite to encourage root growth.

-- Water your Pothos once to twice weekly in the growing season to keep the soil moist but avoid overwatering.
+- Water your Pothos once every 1-2 weeks in the growing season to keep the soil moist but avoid overwatering.

-- Use a room humidifier to provide a humidity level between 50-70%; otherwise, grow in more humid areas such as the bathroom and kitchen.
+- Use a room humidifier to keep humidity between 50 and 70%.
+Otherwise, grow in more humid areas such as the bathroom and kitchen.

 - Wash your Pothos with clean, tepid water regularly to prevent dust and pests from setting.

-- Fertilize them with 10-0-10 or 20-20-20 NPK fertilizer every two weeks or monthly in spring and summer to boost root and stem growth.
+- Fertilize them with 10-0-10 or 20-20-20 NPK fertilizer every two to three weeks in spring and summer to boost root and stem growth.